1-877-929-7245

 Experience the Glacier Express in First Class with lunch

-Embark on one of the world’s greatest rail experiences on a First Class journey with two-course lunch through astonishing snow-capped peaks and alpine valleys as we travel in panoramic cars from St Moritz to Brig.
+Embark on one of the world’s greatest rail experiences in First Class with a two-course lunch as we pass astonishing snow-capped peaks and alpine valleys in panoramic carriages from St. Moritz to Brig.

 Travel to Italy in First Class on the Bernina Express